aex351/home-assistant-neerslag-card/README.md

  2) Configuring the Buienalarm and/or Buienradar sensor (via `configuration.yaml`)
 > You will need to restart Home-Assistant after changing `configuration.yaml`.

-## 1. The Rain Card
+## 1. The Neerslag Card
 Via the interface:
 1) Go in to "Configure UI mode" on your dashboard
-2) Click on "Add Cards" and find the the "Rain card"
+2) Click on "Add Cards" and find the the "Neerslag card"

 ### 1.1 Configuration options: